mui/material-ui/docs/data/joy/components/list/list.md

 ### Ellipsis content

 When working with longer content in a List, you can use the List Item component in combination with `<Typography noWrap />` to display an ellipsis when the content exceeds the available space.
-This can help to keep the list items visually consistent and prevent text from overflowing outside of the list item's container.
+This can help to keep the List Items visually consistent and prevent text from overflowing outside of the List Item's container.

 {{"demo": "EllipsisList.js"}}